Lachlan-Mayne/english-notes/Peter/Human Resources.md

 **Developmental Approach:**
 - Embraces the opportunity to fine-tune employees
-- Uses data to develop individual employee
+- Uses data to develop individual employee skills